rsennrich/clevertagger/README.md

 TRAINING INSTRUCTIONS
 ---------------------

-You need a training text in the format illustrated by sample_training_file.txt, i.e. one word per line, token and tag separated by spaces/tab; empty lines for sentence boundaries.
+You need a training text in the format illustrated by `sample_training_file.txt`, i.e. one word per line, token and tag separated by spaces/tab; empty lines for sentence boundaries.

 Then, execute the following two commands.
-The second one may take you several days, depending on corpus size and the number of cores (set the number processes (-p) accordingly)
+The second one may take you several days, depending on corpus size and the number of cores (set the number processes (-p) accordingly).

     ./clevertagger -e < training_file > crf_training_file